 It would be tempting to define the conditional distribution given not a (measurable) subset of the shares, but the shares themselves.
-Unfortunately such conditional distributions not always exist \cite{ChangPollard97}, nevertheless in statistics their existence is almost always assumed.
-Fortunately, at the expense of a bit more complicated and less intuitive formulation, we can avoid the usage if those conditional distributions.
+Unfortunately such conditional distributions do not always exist \cite{ChangPollard97}, nevertheless in statistics their existence is almost always assumed.
+Fortunately, at the expense of a slightly more complicated and less intuitive formulation, we can avoid those conditional distributions.